MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/add-custom-controls-to-a-field-or-entity.md

 ## Add a code component to a field

-Following the steps in this procedure will change the default label and text box field of the **Budget Amount** field to the slider code component on the Opportunity entity.
+Following the steps below will change the default label and text box field of the **Budget Amount** field to the slider code component on the Opportunity entity.
 You can use similar steps to replace an existing field with a code component or configure a code component for a custom field.

 1. Open solution explorer.

 2. Expand **Entities**, expand the entity that you want, such as the **Opportunity** entity, select **Forms**, and then open a form such as the **Main** form.

 3. In the form editor, double-click the field where you want to add a code component, such as the **Budget Amount** field on the opportunity main form.
-Alternatively, you can create a custom field.
+You can also create a custom field.

 4. On the **Field Properties** page, select the **Controls** tab, and then select **Add Control**.